OliverCodez/VerusPay/readme.md

 ### Requires: WooCommerce 2.1+

-This plugin extends WooCommerce and integrates with the Verus blockchain, adding the ability to accept cryptocurrency payments in Verus Coin (VRSC) using either an on-store wallet daemon (best for VPS or dedicated hosting stores) or manually configured VRSC addresses (best for shared hosting stores).
+This plugin extends WooCommerce and integrates with the Verus blockchain, adding the ability to accept cryptocurrency payments in Verus Coin (VRSC) using either an on-store wallet daemon (not recommended) or in conjunction with a remote wallet server (recommended).

 When an order is submitted via the VerusPay gateway, the order will be placed "on-hold" while awaiting payment from the customer.
 The customer has a limited time wherein to send the payment and the store monitors the wallet/address to confirm payment received before releasing the order and redirecting the customer to the Thank You page.